microcks/microcks.io/content/blog/microcks-1.5.1-release.md

 So from the start we supported OpenAPI v3 that does not have these limitations.
 And that was a nice fit for us as Microcks followed the _1 artifact == 1 API mock definition_ principle.

 However we did get feedback from the community and now are convinced that this approach can be too restrictive sometimes.
 A use-case that is emerging is that some people may have a single OpenAPI file containing only base/simple examples but are managing complementary/advanced examples using a Postman Collection.
-As a consequence, we implemented the [Multi-artifacts support](https://microcks.io/documentation/using/importers/#multi-artifacts-support) in release `1.3.0`.
+As a consequence, we implemented the [Multi-artifacts support](/documentation/explanations/multi-artifacts/) in release `1.3.0`.

-The thing we didn't think about at that time is that [Multi-artifacts support](https://microcks.io/documentation/using/importers/#multi-artifacts-support) could also be leveraged to finally support Swagger v2 in Microcks!
+The thing we didn't think about at that time is that [Multi-artifacts support](/documentation/explanations/multi-artifacts/) could also be leveraged to finally support Swagger v2 in Microcks!
 Allowing you to reuse your Swagger v2 contracts and related Postman Collection have direct mocking and contract-testing within Microcks. 💥

-In a similar fashion to [gRPC support](https://microcks.io/documentation/using/grpc/) or [GraphQL support](https://microcks.io/documentation/using/graphql/) in Microcks you’ll first need a Swagger v2 file that will be considered as the primary artifact holding service and operation definitions and rely on a [Postman Collection](https://www.postman.com/collection/) that holds your mock dataset as examples:
+In a similar fashion to [gRPC support](/documentation/references/artifacts/grpc-conventions/) or [GraphQL support](/documentation/references/artifacts/graphql-conventions/) in Microcks you’ll first need a Swagger v2 file that will be considered as the primary artifact holding service and operation definitions and rely on a [Postman Collection](https://www.postman.com/collection/) that holds your mock dataset as examples:

 {{< image src="images/blog/microcks-1.5.1-swagger.png" alt="image" zoomable="true" >}}

-> Check out our [Swagger usage for Microcks](https://microcks.io/documentation/using/swagger/) documentation that illustrates how Swagger v2 specification and Postman Collection can be combined and used together.
+> Check out our [Swagger conventions for Microcks](/documentation/references/artifacts/swagger-conventions/) documentation that illustrates how Swagger v2 specification and Postman Collection can be combined and used together.

 ## More enhancements